[Infographic] What is GitLab Pages ?

 Free Dynamic Alternatives

-If you don't feel enthusiastic about the world of opportunites static sites open up , take a look at these free dynamic alternatives to Gitlab Pages.
+If you don't feel enthusiastic about static sites, take a look at these free dynamic alternatives to GitLab Pages.

-FreeHostia offers free hosting services incl. an industry-best Control Panel & a 1-click installation of 50+ free apps.
-Instant setup.
-No forced ads.
+Freehostia offers free hosting services including an industry-best control panel and a one click installation of more than 50 free apps.

 Free Static Alternatives